The importance of adaptability skills in the workplace

 Over the past couple of decades there has been increased recognition of the softer leadership skills required to lead successfully.
 But our research and experience shows that a lot of leadership failures arise from an inability to adapt and let go of old behaviours.

-Whilst it’s important to use our past experiences of change to inform how we might tackle the next challenge, being adaptable is about remaining open and flexible in our approach, accepting that we may succeed or fail along the way.
+Whilst it’s important to use our past experiences of change to inform how we might tackle the next unexpected challenge, being adaptable is about remaining open and flexible in our approach, accepting that we may succeed or fail along the way.

 Why adaptability is a critical leadership skill